gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.GetInStockLocationsParam.md

 > `optional` **longitude**: `number`

-- Longitude of the location from where one wants to retreive the nearest stores, e.g. 19.1174114
+- Longitude of the location from where one wants to retrieve the nearest stores, e.g. 19.1174114.

 ***